 Q: What is your motivation to give an objective review?

 A: We want to build a reputation as the most objective review site in the outdoor world.
-That is why is every review we clearly post our dislikes with the product.
-We both want you know what the shortfalls of a product are and we hope to provide constructive criticism for companies to make their products better.
+That is why in every review, we clearly post our dislikes with the product.
+We want you to know what the shortfalls of a product are and we hope to provide constructive criticism for companies to make their products better.
 In less than a year we have heard from multiple companies that have embraced feedback from our reviews in their future designs.